wayneeseguin/env/README.md

 ### The default stanza

-Default variables mean that every environment will gain this value, unless they choose you choose to override it within the environment's stanza.
+Default variables mean that every environment will gain this value, unless you choose to override it within the environment's stanza.

 In the example configuration above, production will have a question with `"How about a nice game of chess?"` as its value but staging will have `"How about a nice game of chess (in staging)?"`.